 Just select a follow-up activity that is appropriate for the age and level of the class but the basic procedure is the same for everyone.

-- Give each student a piece of paper and some coloured pencils.
+- Seat the students in a circle and give each student a piece of paper and some coloured pencils.

 - Tell them that you are going to play some music and you want them to draw whatever comes into their heads.

-- As music is playing, all students should be drawing.
+- As the music is playing, all students should be drawing.

 - After 20 or 30 seconds, stop the music.